Guidance

 The bluetongue guidance covers the latest situation and advice on measures to protect against the disease.

-There are mandatory requirements for imports from certain European countries to Great Britain of:
+There are mandatory requirements for imports from all EU and European Free Trade Association (EFTA) countries to Great Britain of:

-• BTV susceptible ruminants including cattle, sheep, goats and cervids (deer)
+• BTV susceptible animals – that is, ruminants such as cattle, sheep, goats and cervids (deer), and camelids such as alpacas and llamas

-• germinal products (semen, ova and embryos) of cattle, sheep and goats
+• germinal products (semen, ova and embryos) of susceptible animals

-Read the ‘live ungulates’ list of EU and EFTA countries approved to export animals and animal products to Great Britain.
+• the country you import from must be listed for the relevant species on the ‘live ungulates’ list of EU and EFTA countries approved to export animals and animal products to Great Britain

 Lifting of reinforced controls for beef, poultry meat and meat products from Brazil